Is There Lead in Bentonite Clay?

 - Bentonite can pull bacteria, infection, chemicals and heavy metals from the skin, making it an effective face mask and detox soak.
 This same property makes it beneficial to the hair as it can remove buildup that slows natural hair growth.

 - I’ve even use clay on my babies (as a natural baby powder) and for our pets (when they had digestive upset) with great results.

 As I mentioned before, you should do your own research on any health topic, especially a controversial one like lead exposure.

 From my own research, I feel completely comfortable using high quality clays from reputable sources.
 I personally use clays in these forms for various beauty and natural remedy purposes:

-- Calcium Bentonite Clay from Aztec Secrets (for external uses and detoxing)
+- Bentonite Clay from Essential Living (for external uses and detoxing)

 - Redmond Clay for internal uses, oral health, and as a natural remedy (also great externally)